RatkoFri/RS/MPU9250/7_exercise.md

 * With the period of 10 Hz, read the angular velocity from the MPU92-50 sensor.
 Based on obtained measurements, calculate the orientation angle (on all axis) and print them on the serial terminal.

-* Control the external LEDs based on orientation on Z-axis:
+* Control the external LEDs based on Z-axis orientation:
     - Angle between 0° and 89° -> turn on one LED
     - Angle between 90° and 179° -> turn on two LEDs
     - Angle between 180° and 269° -> turn on three LEDs